raspberrypilearning/comic-character/en/step_7.md

 <span style="color: #0faeb0">**Icons**</span> are an accessible way of representing text because they are universally understood.
 </p>

-The Google icon has already been included inside the `<head>` element of your web pages.
+The Google icon has already been included inside the `<head>` element of your webpages.
 The CSS styles have also been provided.

 --- collapse ---